Startup-Nights/website/content/pages/partner-intro.md

     contentblock_left: false
     _template: content
   - content_block:
-      subtitle:
+      subtitle: null
       title: Startup Pitching Sessions
       content:
         - >-
           Join the jury at the pitching sessions to witness cutting-edge innovations and emerging startups.
         - >-
           Being part of the jury elevates your reputation as a discerning and influential player in the startup ecosystem.
 You can identify potential investment or collaboration opportunities and stay abreast of the latest industry trends.
     image:
       src: >-
         https://startupnights.fra1.digitaloceanspaces.com/2022/pictures/impressions/Partner/0C1A4915.jpg